 What type of content do you primarily create?

-Can you record audio on an iPhone?
+Can you record high-quality audio on iPhone?

 To use Voice Memos, just open the app and tap the red record button.
 Press the same button again to stop.
 In the app, you can listen, rename, edit, and share recordings.
 You can also trim the audio so you only save and share what you want.